isaaccalvis/NinjaCockatoo_Engine/README.md

  - F2: Shows  object propierties window.
  - F3: Shows console window.
  - F4: Shows hirearchy.
+ - F5: Shows QuadTree window.
+ - F6: Shows PlayGame window.
+ - F7: Shows Asset window.
  - F9: Shows the about window.

+## Transform Operations with Guizmos
+ - Q: Change between Local & Global Mode
+ - W: Translate
+ - E: Rotate
+ - R: Scale

 ## Features
  - Drag&Drop 3D models & textures from your pc to the GameEngine, it will be added to the project at folder resources
  - Create & Delete GameObjects at Hierachy Panel
  - Create Primitives &/or add components to game objects (at top bar, gameobjects & components)
  - At configuration window can manage render & window options, also draw in wireframe mode or draw imported meshes normals, with a lot more features !
- - At properties panel you can modify selected GameObject transform, also see how many triangles have, or the texture associated at Material component
+ - At properties panel you can modify selected GameObject transform, also see how many triangles have, or the texture associated at Material componentç
+ - Create QuadTree with static GameObjects
+ - Drag & Drop function at Hierachy Panel

 ##  Tools used